openshift/jenkins-plugin/README.md

 d) "verbose":  Allow for verbose logging during this build step plug-in.
 Set to `true` to generate the additional logging.

+####  "Trigger OpenShift Build"

-1. "Trigger OpenShift Build":  The step name is "openShiftBuild".
+The step name is "openShiftBuild".
 Mandatory parameters are:

 a) "buildConfig" or "bldCfg":  The name of the BuildConfig to trigger